 Digital trends such as electric transport, autonomous systems, and digital warehousing are rapidly converging.
 This brings the opportunity for improving company logistics and supply chain operation.
 Industry 4.0 can connect the factory to the supply network, and inform planning and inventory processes.
 Industry 4.0 can also reveal opportunities for new business models along the entire life cycle, from production through to end-of-life/recycling phases.

-Industry 4.0 education and upskilling
+Education and upskilling

 As Industry 4.0 technologies transform manufacturing systems, the skills needed by workers will also change.
 Businesses that foster certain skills will be better placed to take advantage of the benefits.
 Advanced technical knowledge will be of increasing value, while managers will need the capacity to respond strategically to emerging trends.